 Now we see the birth of Mithras Petragenetrix.
 Mithras isn’t being born into the zodiacal ring; He is being born out of it.
 The stone He births from is aflame, the serpent that bounded Ariomanus unable to bind Mithras.
 The torch that Mithras holds is that of Ariomanus.
 The old cosmos have been burned down, and Mithras and His servants have escaped into the divine realm.

-It is said that on December 25th the great Mithras was born from stone, already in his youth, nude except for His sacred Phrygian cap, His legs together.
+It is said that when heaven was darkened the light fell on the rock and shortly after, on December 25th, the great Mithras was born from stone, nude except for His sacred Phrygian cap, His legs together.
 He bursted forth with a torch in one hand and dagger in another.